exakat/exakat/docs/Rules.rst

 +--------------+---------------------------+

 .. _define-with-array:

 Define With Array
 #################

-PHP 7.0 has the ability to define an array as a constant, using the `define() <http://www.php.net/define>`_ native call.
+PHP 7.0 has the ability to define an array as a constant, using the `'define() <http://www.php.net/define>`_ native call.
 This was not possible until that version, only with the const keyword.

 +--------------+------------------------------------------------------------------------------------------------------------+
 | Command Line | Php/DefineWithArray                                                                                        |
 +--------------+------------------------------------------------------------------------------------------------------------+
 | Analyzers    | :ref:`CompatibilityPHP53`, :ref:`CompatibilityPHP54`, :ref:`CompatibilityPHP55`, :ref:`CompatibilityPHP56` |
 +--------------+------------------------------------------------------------------------------------------------------------+

 .. _dependant-trait: